2anchao/deepnude_test/README.md

 ## Attention.
 I just use the official code to test.
 I find the Dataloader build section will be seized up when run Main.py in my env, so I modified dataload method.
-This code only for technology share, anyone who what use in illegal way will be punished by law.
+This code only for technology share, anyone who want to use in illegal way will be punished by law.
 Finally, thanks for Four big vegetables B provide test photos.